 - relief that the person is no longer in pain

-- shocked that you feel relieved to be free of the burden of caring and can now make plans for your future
+- guilt that you feel relieved to be free of the burden of caring and can now make plans for your future

-- anger towards the doctors or the hospital, your god or the person for dying
+- anger towards the doctors or the hospital, your god or the person who died

-All these reactions are common.
-Feeling relief or guilt is not a sign that you didn't care.
-These emotions may come and go and change in intensity over time.
-Support groups (face-to-face, telephone or online) or counselling can help you get through times when your grief seems overwhelming.
+All these reactions are common, and they may come and go and change over time.
+Support groups or counselling can help you get through times when your grief seems overwhelming.
 You do not need to rush.